haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Is there a phosphate group present in this structure?</a>

-*Hint* : you can select phosphate atoms with the following command and check how many atoms are in this selection:
+*Hint* : you can select phosphate atoms with the following command and check (read from the log) how many atoms are in this selection:
 <a class="prompt prompt-pymol">select elem P</a>

 As a preparation step before docking, it is advised to remove any irrelevant water and other small molecules (e.g. small molecules from the crystallisation buffer), however do leave relevant co-factors if present.
 For E2A, the only irrelevant molecules in the PDB file are the water molecules.
 You can remove those by typing: